apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit News
 ----------------------

+##### June 4th, 2015: Apache Jackrabbit 2.8.1 released
+Apache Jackrabbit 2.8.1 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
+See the [downloads](downloads.html#v2.8) page for more details.

 ##### May 21st, 2015: Apache Jackrabbit 2.10.1 released
 Apache Jackrabbit 2.10.1 is a patch release that contains fixes and improvements over the previous 2.10.0 release.